BeamMP/Docs/docs/en/beamng/index.md

-# Welcome to the BeamNG.drive documentation by BeamMP/The Community
+# Welcome to the BeamNG.drive documentation
+This documentation is unofficial and produced by the BeamMP Mod Team and the BeamNG Community.

+## Understanding The File Structure
+...

 ## Snippets